 Georgie and Allen Manuel

 Allen and Georgie Manuel are a husband-wife team who make traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.

-Allen and Georgie Manuel are a husband-and-wife team who make traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.
-Both natives of Eunice in St. Landry Parish, the Manuels fabricate the ensembles’ wire screen masks, colorful patchwork suits, and pointed hats known as capuchons.
-The Manuel’s decades-long commitment to making the whimsical and symbolic attire of Mardi Gras has helped to preserve a defining tradition of Louisiana’s Cajun communities, one that traces its origins to medieval France.
+Allen (1936-2020) and Georgie (1940-2020) Manuel were a husband-and-wife team who made traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.
+Both natives of Eunice in St. Landry Parish, the Manuels fabricated the ensembles’ wire screen masks, colorful patchwork suits, and pointed hats known as capuchons.
+The Manuel’s decades-long commitment to making the whimsical and symbolic attire of Mardi Gras helped to preserve a defining tradition of Louisiana’s Cajun communities, one that traces its origins to medieval France.